suttonmeade/folder-spawn-script/README.md

 9. Right click a empty area > view > uncheck show desktop icons
 10. Go to settings
 11. Taskbar location on screen > Right
-12. AUTOMATICLY hide the taskbar in desktop mode ON & automaticly hide the taskbar in tablet mode ON
+12. AUTOMATICALLY hide the taskbar in desktop mode ON & automaticly hide the taskbar in tablet mode ON
-# Windows 11 Tutriorual for 11th step:
+# Windows 11 Tutorial for 11th step:
 1. Look online for StartAllBack/StartIsBack
 2. Download it
 3. Open the installation file
 4. Install
 5. You should get a notfication regarding Windows 11 StartAllBack/StartIsBack so click on it
-6. Let it insall
+6. Let it install
 7. Look for a thing that says "taskbar location".
 Set that to right